josephpoore1/Models/README.md

  - urea, lime (applies to CO2 emissions)
  - total

+Each of emission models exposes a single public method that can be used to calculate it's properties based on the lifecyle model:

+    crop = FarmedCrop()
+    ch4_emissions = Ch4Emissions(references)

+    ch4_emissions.calculate_for(crop)

+    print(ch4.residue_burn)
+    # 0.342

 #### Activities:
 Lists the emission models that are generated in a cycle, and reflects an ipact of a farming activity these include: